dotnet/docs/includes/core-changes/corefx/5.0/platformabstractions-package-removed.md

 ### Microsoft.DotNet.PlatformAbstractions package removed

-No new versions of the [Microsoft.DotNet.PlatformAbstractions NuGet package](https://www.nuget.org/packages/Microsoft.DotNet.PlatformAbstractions/) will be produced, going forward.
+No new versions of the [Microsoft.DotNet.PlatformAbstractions NuGet package](https://www.nuget.org/packages/Microsoft.DotNet.PlatformAbstractions/) will be produced.

 #### Change description

 Previously, new versions of the <xref:Microsoft.DotNet.PlatformAbstractions?displayProperty=fullName> library were produced alongside new versions of .NET Core.
 Going forward, no new functionality will be added to the library, and no new major versions will be released.
 However, existing versions of the library will continue to work and be serviced.

 The <xref:Microsoft.DotNet.PlatformAbstractions?displayProperty=fullName> library overlaps with APIs that are already established in the System.\* namespaces.
 Also, some <xref:Microsoft.DotNet.PlatformAbstractions> APIs weren't designed with the same level of scrutiny and long-term supportability as the rest of the System.\* APIs.
 For example, <xref:Microsoft.DotNet.PlatformAbstractions> uses the `Platform` enumeration to describe the current operating system platform.
-This enumeration design was explicitly rejected when the <xref:System.Runtime.InteropServices.RuntimeInformation.IsOSPlatform(System.Runtime.InteropServices.OSPlatform)?displayProperty=nameWithType> API was designed to allow for new platforms and future flexibility.
+This enumeration design was explicitly rejected when the <xref:System.Runtime.InteropServices.RuntimeInformation.IsOSPlatform(System.Runtime.InteropServices.OSPlatform)?displayProperty=nameWithType> API was designed, to allow for new platforms and future flexibility.

 The scenarios enabled by the <xref:Microsoft.DotNet.PlatformAbstractions?displayProperty=fullName> library are now possible without it.
 Existing versions will continue to work, even in .NET 5.0 and later, and will be serviced along with previous versions of .NET Core.
 However, new functionality won't be added to the library.
 Instead, new functionality will be added to other libraries and APIs.